-The Rams finished their season with a final record of 5-12.
+The Rams finished their season with a final overall record of 5-12.
 Two of the recorded five wins came from conference play where the Rams defeated Crown College.
-The other wins were accounted for by defeating Alverno College, Faith Baptist College, and Providence University.
+The other wins were against Alverno College, Faith Baptist College, and Providence University.
 An additional two wins came from the Mount Mary invitational tournament early in the season that sparked the Rams to further success.

 The Rams UMAC record at the end of the season was 2-10, keeping them again from breaking the two win barrier in the NCAA DIII play since entering the UMAC in 2012.